 The word bug is used to describe any of the insects as well as many other creatures like spiders, ticks or mites, but the only true bugs are those belonging to the order Hemiptera.

 Hemiptera means half wing and refers to the characteristics of the forewings of this order.
 The forewings are thick and leathery near the base and membranous near the tip, and they fold flat over the insect’s back, covering the hind wings which are used for flying.

-A third feature that helps identify the hemipterans is their piecing and sucking mouth parts which are housed in beak shaped protuberance that starts far forward on the head and is folded underneath it, pointing back between the forelegs.
+A third feature that helps identify the hemipterans is their piercing and sucking mouthparts which are housed in beak-shaped protuberance that starts far forward on the head and is folded underneath it, pointing back between the forelegs.
 The bug swings it out from its resting place when he prepares to eat.
 True bugs may be either carnivorous or herbivorous.

 For defense, most have a special stink gland that secretes a substance with a disagreeable smell to repulse its enemies.
 Among nymphs, these glands are located on the back of the abdomen while on the adults it is usually located under the thorax. many advertise this capability with bright colors and bold patterns.
 This is recognized by animals that have had a bad experience with the unpleasant taste before.
 Some true bugs like the boatman can deliver a nasty and painful bite when handled.

 They are widely distributed in most habitats and although most are terrestrial, some are aquatic with legs that are either widespread to distribute their weight over the water surface or with oar-like legs used to propel them over the water.
 There are many types of true bugs on the coast of BC, just look around when outdoors.